rzk-lang/sHoTT/src/STYLEGUIDE.md

   conventions.
 - Make the formalization base easier to navigate.
 - Help us maintain the repository.
-- Provide techniques that help you in the formalization process.
+- Provide techniques and habits that help you in the formalization process.

 Please note that these conventions will and should change as the project and language develops.
 We acknowledge that our code is not always consistent with